-One of the following two: (3 credits)
+One of the following two: (3 credits) SPAN V0100 History of the Spanish Language

-D.I
+SPAN Vo6oo

-SPAN Vo6oo Spanish Morphology and Syntax 3
+Spanish Morphology and Syntax

-SPAN Vo100 History of the Spanish Language 3
+3

-Plus:
+Plus: 3

+SPAN Vo3oo

-SPAN Vo 3 oo Introduction to Methods of Research 3 Graduate Flectives 27
+Introduction to Methods of Research

+3

+Graduate Electives 27

 The graduate electives (27 credits) are to be taken from among the courses offered by the department.
-With the permission of the Departmental Graduate Committee, a maximum of nine graduate credits may be taken in another Department or Division of the College.
+With the permission of the Departmental Graduate Studies Committee, a maximum of nine graduate credits may be taken in another Department or Division of the College.

-$\textbf{Essay in Lieu of Thesis:} \ \ A \ term \ essay \ approved \ by \ two \ members \ of \ the \ graduate \ faculty \ is \ required.$
+Essay in Lieu of Thesis: A term essay approved by two members of the graduate faculty is required.